 Cat breeds with flat faces and short snouts are called brachycephalic, the same designation as Bulldog and Pug dog breeds.
 Unfortunately, this adorable trait comes with a unique set of health issues that results in the most extreme version of these breeds not being able to breathe correctly.
 With careful management, though, they can live happy and healthy lives.

 Have a look at these 11 adorable flat-faced breeds!

 Bred to resemble a Black Panther, the Bombay was developed in the 1950s by crossing a sable Burmese with a black American Shorthair.
 Indeed, the Bombay closely resembles a Burmese, but with a longer and larger body and longer legs.
 They have short, jet black coats with copper or green eyes and a medium-sized, muscular build.
-They are highly social cats that tend to attach strongly to their owners and make great family pets.
+These smushed-face cats are highly social and tend to attach strongly to their owners and make great family pets.
 Overall, they are playful, intelligent, and friendly felines.

 The British Shorthair is a stocky, muscular, pedigreed version of a traditional British domestic cat with a distinctively dense and thick “wooly” coat.
 They have a naturally friendly and good-natured appearance and calm temperament, making them one of the most popular breeds in their home country.
 They are an easy-going and fairly docile breed that is great with children and other pets, making them a family favorite.
 These cats are also easy to groom and adaptable to apartment and indoor living, so long as they are close to their human family.